 The Clock Tower stands at 161 feet and has three lower rooms, a sewing room and a clock room.

 The clock was made by J.B.
 Joyce of Whitchurch, the firm which still services it.
 The carillon consisted of 16 bells weighing a total of 21 tons.

 The only time the Clock Tower was continuously inhabited was during the Second World War.
 It became a Home Guard observation post, reporting enemy aircraft making for Birmingham.
-The Clock Tower forms part of a private estate and is not open to visitors, except on advertised open days.
+The Clock Tower is open to visitors on advertised days.

 Gilbert was headmaster for forty years.
 He converted the Stable Block, including the area which houses the Chapel, and inspired the highest standards in work and games, establishing a close contact with Winchester College, to which frequent awards were won.
 He led the school through the difficulties of the 1930s and the years of the second World War, admirably supported by his wife, Joan, who with no training, cooked for the entire school during the war.
 Gilbert continued to serve as a Governor for twenty years after his retirement.